Aptivi/NitrocidKS/CONTRIBUTING.md

 #### If you want to port Kernel Simulator to macOS (untested) on Visual Basic

-1. Install Mono and MonoDevelop, Visual Studio for Mac, or Rider.
+1. Install Mono and Visual Studio for Mac, or Rider.
 You can find out how at their official website.
 2. Download the KS source code
 3. Open the solution using the above IDEs, and run the program.
 4. Report any issues on Issues section in our KS repo.